swapnilalaspure1/Calories-Burnt-Prediction-Using-Python/README.md

 # Calories-Burnt-Prediction-Using-Python
+This machine learning project aims to predict calories burnt based on user exercise data.
+The dataset is initially explored through data analysis and visualization, revealing correlations between variables.
+Text data, such as gender, is converted to numerical values.
+Outliers are removed, and the model, an XGBoost Regressor, is trained using Randomized Search CV for hyperparameter tuning.
+The model is evaluated on test data, achieving a good fit as indicated by metrics like R-squared, and Root Mean Squared Error.
+The actual vs. predicted plot visually confirms the model's accuracy.

 Calories Burnt Prediction Project Summary:

 1. Data Collection & Processing:
 Imported necessary libraries for analysis and machine learning.
 Loaded two datasets: 'calories.csv' and 'exercise.csv'.